nickmonad/bips.dev/web/content/174/index.md

 <h2>Rationale</h2>

-1. [^](#cite_ref_1) **Why can both UTXO types be provided?** Many wallets began requiring the full previous transaction (i.e. <tt>PSBT_IN_NON_WITNESS_UTXO</tt>) for segwit inputs when PSBT was already in use.
-In order to be compatible with software which were expecting <tt>PSBT_IN_WITNESS_UTXO</tt>, both UTXO types must be allowed.
+1. [^](#cite_ref_1) **Why can both UTXO types be provided?** Many wallets began requiring the full previous transaction (i.e. `PSBT_IN_NON_WITNESS_UTXO`) for segwit inputs when PSBT was already in use.
+In order to be compatible with software which were expecting `PSBT_IN_WITNESS_UTXO`, both UTXO types must be allowed.
 2. [^](#cite_ref_2) **Why would non-witness UTXOs be provided for segwit inputs?** The sighash algorithm for Segwit specified in BIP 143 is known to have an issue where an attacker could trick a user to sending Bitcoin to fees if they are able to convince the user to sign a malicious transaction multiple times.
-This is possible because the amounts in <tt>PSBT_IN_WITNESS_UTXO</tt> of other segwit inputs can be modified without effecting the signature for a particular input.
-In order to prevent this kind of attack, many wallets are requiring that the full previous transaction (i.e. <tt>PSBT_IN_NON_WITNESS_UTXO</tt>) be provided to ensure that the amounts of other inputs are not being tampered with.
+This is possible because the amounts in `PSBT_IN_WITNESS_UTXO` of other segwit inputs can be modified without effecting the signature for a particular input.
+In order to prevent this kind of attack, many wallets are requiring that the full previous transaction (i.e. `PSBT_IN_NON_WITNESS_UTXO`) be provided to ensure that the amounts of other inputs are not being tampered with.
 <h2>Reference implementation</h2>